Modern Languages courses for 2020

-This degree provides the opportunity to study three languages offered by the School of Modern Languages in certain combinations.
-One language will be studied to degree level from scratch.
+This programme provides the opportunity to study three of the languages offered by the School of Modern Languages to degree level, including a year abroad.
+One language will be studied from beginners' level.

 Modern languages students at Bristol benefit from a state-of-the-art multimedia centre with access to over 2,000 films, a mini-cinema, foreign satellite channels, a magazine library and a recording studio.